jlord/git-it-electron/README.md

 #### Git

-We recommend installing [GitHub Desktop](http://desktop.github.com) (free) because it installs Git in the most consistent way across supported operating systems (Windows and Mac).
-We won't use the app itself in the challenges (but it is really useful once you get going in Git!), just the Git that it install for you.
+On Windows, download standalone installer from [https://git-scm.com/download/win](https://git-scm.com/download/win).
+Use default or recommended settings while installing git.
+You need to the "Git Shell" tas your terminal.

+On Mac download and install git following the instructions: [https://git-scm.com/download/mac](https://git-scm.com/download/mac)

-Note—If you're using Windows, you should use the **Git Shell** app as your terminal—it is installed with GitHub Desktop.
-In Mac and Linux you can use the app **Terminal**, which is already on your computer.
+On Mac and Linux you can use the app **Terminal**, which is already on your computer.

 #### Text Editor

-I'm quite partial (I'm on the team!) but [Atom](http://atom.io) is a great text editor (also free) and it is built on [Electron.js](http://electron.atom.io), just like Git-it.
-Visit the website and download the version for your operating system.
-[Sublime](https://www.sublimetext.com), [Microsoft VS Code](https://code.visualstudio.com) and [Adobe Brackets](http://brackets.io) are other options.
+Any text editor will do it.
+Some recommended editors are: [Atom](http://atom.io) which is built on [Electron.js](http://electron.atom.io), just like Git-it, [Sublime](https://www.sublimetext.com), [Microsoft VS Code](https://code.visualstudio.com) and [Adobe Brackets](http://brackets.io), etc.

 #### Git-it

-You can view the [releases](http://github.com/jlord/git-it-electron/releases) section of this repository to find the download for your operating system.
+You can view the [https://github.com/rambasnet/git-it-electron/releases](https://github.com/rambasnet/git-it-electron/releases) section of this repository to find the download for your operating system.
 Click to download your version.
-Once it has downloaded to your default Downloads directory, unzip the folder and run the Git-it executable.
+Once it has downloaded to your default Downloads directory, unzip or extract contents to a folder and run the Git-it executable.
 The executables for Mac, Windows and Linux:

 ![executables](https://cloud.githubusercontent.com/assets/1305617/14696588/2b10abf8-0731-11e6-945e-f3d57114bce9.png)